-Homework Format: Students are responsible for submitting all homework assignments (completely and legibly) before the due date and time in Canvas.
-Preference is for students to use engineering computation paper.
-Late assignments will generally not be accepted, and should any homework be submitted after the due date, it will receive no more than 50% credit, regardless of accuracy, unless the absence, and consequently the missed assignment, is substantiated by the Dean of Students Office.
+Homework / Homework Format / Late Homework: Students are responsible for submitting all homework assignments (COMPLETELY and LEGIBLY) before the due date and time shown in Canvas.
+Instructor preference is for students to use engineering computation paper.
+Late submissions of assignments will not be accepted, unless an absence, and consequently the missed assignment, is substantiated by the Dean of Students Office.
 Homework can be lengthy, please plan accordingly.
 Students should consult the professor in advance of the due date if there are any issues or questions regarding the homework, especially since homework content likely appears on a quiz.
-Solutions will be reviewed in class, and students will receive direct feedback on their assignments.
+Students will receive direct feedback on their assignments in Canvas, guiding the solution; if students do not understand the comments or feedback, they can contact the professor for additional help.

 Quizzes and Exams: Students will take all quizzes and exams in-person as scheduled.
 All quizzes and exams will be available for student review but will be kept / maintained by the professor.
-Students are permitted to take notes (not photographs) when reviewing quizzes in class.
-There will be NO makeup quizzes or exams unless substantiated / approved by the Dean of Students Office.
+Students are permitted to take notes (not photographs or videos) when reviewing quizzes in class.
+There will be NO makeup quizzes or exams unless a result of an absence that is further substantiated and approved by the Dean of Students Office.